rwieruch/blog_robinwieruch_content/blog/react-table-fixed-header/index.md

 };
 ```

-As you can, everything that's need for a fixed table header is a container component around our body component.
+As you can, everything that's needed for a fixed table header is a container component around the table component.
 With this, the rows of the table will scroll in a vertical direction while the header stays sticky at the top of the table.